 The Clove Hitch is a quick and easy rope knot for making a line or warp fast to a post or spar.

-One general-purpose rope knot that all sailors need to be able to tie in any situation is the bowline and this is the most common knot used in attaching a sheet to a sail.
+One general-purpose rope knot that all sailors need to be able to tie in any situation is the bowline knot and this is the most common type of knot used in attaching a sheet to a sail.
 It is a secure non-slip knot for making a loop in the end of a line or warp.
 No matter how tightly it is pulled the bowline can always be undone.
 Two bowlines can be used for joining mooring lines.

 These types of knots are for joining together two ropes of unequal thickness, or bending a sheet to the clew of a sail.
 The two short ends of rope must be on the same side of the finished 'bend' and can be doubled for extra security or slipped if a getaway is required.